Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models

-Figure \ref{fig19:a} depicts allowed parameter space for J with respect to the rotation angle $\theta$ for mass matrix $m_{II}$.
-The correlation between the mixing angles \(\theta_{12}\) and \(\theta_{23}\) for mass matrix $m_{III}$, shown in Figure \ref{fig19:b}, indicates the highly constrained region for \(\theta_{12}\) with respect to the allowed 3$\sigma$ range of \(\theta_{23}\).
-The allowed region for \(\theta\) with respect to 3$\sigma$ ranges of the mixing angles \(\theta_{13}\) and \(\theta_{23}\) are presented in the Figures \ref{fig20:a} and \ref{fig20:b} for mass matrix $m_{III}$.
-The Figure \ref{fig21:a} shows the allowed parameter space for $m_{lightest}$ and $\delta$ for mass matrix $m_{II}$.
-The Figure \ref{fig21:b} shows the allowed region of parameter J with respect to the mixing angle \(\theta_{23}\) for mass matrix $m_{II}$.
-The correlation between \(\theta\) and \(\theta_{12}\) for mass matrix $m_{II}$, is shown in \ref{fig22:a}.
-The allowed parameter space for J with respect to \(\theta_{12}\) for mass matrix $m_{III}$, is shown in \ref{fig22:b}.
+Figure \ref{fig19}(\subref{fig19:a}) depicts allowed parameter space for J with respect to the rotation angle $\theta$ for mass matrix $m_{II}$.
+The correlation between the mixing angles \(\theta_{12}\) and \(\theta_{23}\) for mass matrix $m_{III}$, shown in Figure \ref{fig19}(\subref{fig19:b}), indicates the highly constrained region for \(\theta_{12}\) and \(\theta_{23}\).
+The allowed region for \(\theta\) with respect to 3$\sigma$ ranges of the mixing angles \(\theta_{13}\) and \(\theta_{23}\) are presented in the Figures \ref{fig20}(\subref{fig20:a}) and \ref{fig20}(\subref{fig20:b}) for mass matrix $m_{III}$.
+The correlation between \(\theta\) and \(\theta_{12}\) for mass matrix $m_{II}$, is shown in \ref{fig21}(\subref{fig21:b}).
+The Figure \ref{fig21}(\subref{fig21:b}) shows the allowed region of parameter J with respect to the mixing angle \(\theta_{23}\) for mass matrix $m_{II}$.